[[Posted by Mickael Bentz, Product Marketing Manager, Neolane]]

 Here are a few examples of push notifications:

-1. Special offers: personalized coupons and offers such as Figure 2
+1. Special offers: personalized coupons and offers such as the example below

-2. Transactional messages: order confirmations, and loyalty point statements
+2. Transactional messages, such as order confirmations and loyalty point statements

-3. Real-time communications: special offers after a cart abandonment or after a check-in
+3. Real-time communications, such as special offers after a cart abandonment or after a check-in

 Content can be personalized to meet users’ needs.
 Additionally, from push notification to clicks within the app, customer reactions can be measured and analyzed with a high level of precision.